tanu-800/go_ride/README.md

 # CODECRAFTERS
-- Codecrafters is currently developing a travel website that will manage bus routes and provide navigation.
+Codecrafters is developing a user-friendly travel website that manages bus routes and provides efficient navigation.
+Our goal is to help users easily find and navigate bus routes, ensuring a smooth and hassle-free travel experience.

 ## technologies used:
+- # 🚀web devlopment:
-- web devlopment: html ,css , framworks(bootstrap studio)
+- html ,css , framworks(bootstrap studio)
+-  # backend:
--  backend: js
+-   js
--  API used:
+-  # API used:

+## 🌍 Features
+- # Bus Route Management:
+- Easily manage and search for bus routes within the city.
+- # Navigation:
+- Provides turn-by-turn navigation for users to travel efficiently.
+- # Responsive Design:
+- The website adapts to all screen sizes for a seamless experience across devices.

-### team members:
+### 👩‍💻 team members:
 * shruti gupta
 * tanu jain
 * pranchal rana